 With the Goals Progress Bar Add On, you can display a customized progress bar anywhere on your site.
 You can put it in a post, widget, or on the footer of your page, for example.
 When it comes to donations, it’s helpful to keep track of user names and addresses.
 That way, you can easily send gifts to thank them for their support.

 Your goals should be specific, such as raising a certain amount of money from each release, or fundraising for new materials.
 Supporters will be excited to see exactly how their contribution has directly advanced your creative efforts.
 If you want to collect additional donations, you can always use the Donations Add On to accept one-off payments.

 If you want to accept gifts from supporters, you can give them the ability to set a custom amount.
 You can also offer users additional options at the checkout page to give them more choice when purchasing or donating.

 Generating a mixture of revenue through things like commissioned work and donations will help you turn your artistic passion into a profitable business.

 Maintaining Patrons and Growing Your Following

-When you make the decision to move to your own site, you’re able to eliminate all platform fees on new subscriptions, other than the set transaction fees of your chosen payment gateway.
-Third-party fees can quickly add up for active users, as these providers typically charge an additional percentage on top of a base-level transaction charge.
+When you move to your own site, you eliminate platform fees on new subscriptions (aside from set gateway transaction fees).
+Third-party fees can quickly add up for active users.
+For example, these platforms typically charge an additional percentage on top of a base-level transaction charge.

 Getting Started with PMPro

 The benefits of creating your own patron-supported membership website are clear: